 To pick the best basement dehumidifier, you must understand:

-The capacity of the dehumidifier – The efficiency of any basement dehumidifier is not determined by its size, but by its capacity.
-Capacity refers to how many pints of water the basement dehumidifier is able to extract from the basement in a single day.
+- The capacity of the dehumidifier – The efficiency of any basement dehumidifier is not determined by its size, but by its capacity.
+Capacity refers to how many pints of water the basement dehumidifier can extract from the basement in a single day.

-The size of your basement – This is a very easy task for anyone.
+- The size of your basement – This is a very easy task for anyone.
 It is important to get the exact measurements in square feet.
-Most basement dehumidifiers capacity is measured in per square footage of the basement.
+Most basement dehumidifiers’ capacity is measured per square footage of the basement.

 You can use the table below as a guide to help understand how the size of the basement and capacity related to determining the best basement dehumidifier for you :